cryptojobslist/i18n-cryptojobslist/README.md

 We'd love your help translating Crypto Jobs List to more languages and making crypto and blockchain career opportunities available to more communities worldwide.

 [Spreadsheet](https://docs.google.com/spreadsheets/d/1bIgFwJOXaLXfAIfRHdysLAS-BBeI5TgXZ-53wagbEvI/edit#gid=0) with existing translations.
-Edit with love and care 🥰
+Edit with love and care 🥰.
+Updating the spreadsheet is not mandatory.
+For reference purposes.

 1. Clone this repo
 1. Install dependencies with `yarn` or `npm install`